THOMASELOVE/431-quizzes-2024/README.md

 All deadlines for all Quizzes are maintained in the [Course Calendar](https://thomaselove.github.io/431-2024/calendar.html).

-- You will receive full access to the quiz when the [Calendar](https://thomaselove.github.io/431-2024/calendar.html) says you will, and each quiz is designed to take 4-8 hours to complete, so the time pressure should be minimal.
+- You will receive full access to the quiz when the [Calendar](https://thomaselove.github.io/431-2024/calendar.html) says you will, at least 5 days prior to the submission deadline.
+  - Since each quiz is designed to take 4-8 hours to complete, we expect the time pressure to be minimal.
+- Quizzes that are more than 59 minutes late will **not be accepted**, except in truly remarkable circumstances.
 - **If you need to make alternate arrangements for a Quiz, please contact Professor Love via email as soon as possible**, well before the Quiz is released.
-- Quizzes that are more than 59 minutes late will **not be accepted**, except in truly remarkable circumstances.

 ## Instructions and Materials for Quizzes 1 and 2